lggrant/lggrant.github.io/README.md

 # MSBA Entry Level Analyst

 ### Summary
 Lily (Lace) Grant is a business analytics graduate student in northern Virginia.
-She has experience in data analysis and visualization, market research, and strategy.
+She has experience in data analysis and visualization, market research, and business strategy.

 ### Education
 **William & Mary, Raymond A. Mason School of Business**